15 Natural Remedies For Pain

 Chile peppers.
 An active component of chile pepper, capsaicin temporarily desensitizes pain-prone skin nerve receptors called C-fibers.
 It also is available as a dietary supplement or capsaicin cream-ointment used on the skin (topical use) to help relieve pain.

 Digested fish oil breaks down into hormone-like chemicals called prostaglandins, which reduce inflammation.
 Available from eating fatty fish, or from over-the-counter capsules.

 D deficiency is linked to a host of chronic illnesses, including chronic pain.
 So many Americans have low vitamin D levels because we spend most of our time indoors.
-Getting five or 10 minutes of sun exposure two or three times a week in the summer is a great way to get vitamin D for free, otherwise tablets or capsules.
+Getting at least five or 10 minutes of sun exposure two or three times a week is a great way to get vitamin D for free, otherwise tablets or capsules.

 Ice or Heat

 Ice packs can help reduce swelling and numb muscle and joint pain, but some folks prefer moist heat to ease aches and pains.